DPSEPTIEMBRE/Acme-Logistics/README.md

 <hr/>

-<p>To read the requisites of the project, please access folder 'docs'.</p>
+<p>To read the requirements of the project, please access folder 'docs'.</p>